Rosy-faced lovebird: Status and conservation

 Populations have been reduced in some areas by trapping for the pet trade.
 However, numbers may have increased in other areas due to human creation of new water sources and the building of artificial structures which provide new nesting sites.
 Because of this, the species is classed as Least Concern by the International Union for Conservation of Nature (IUCN).

 Behaviour in the wild

-The rosy-faced lovebird has various harsh, shrieking calls.

 Feeding

 The diet consists mainly of seeds and berries.
 When food is plentiful, the birds may gather in flocks containing hundreds of individuals.
 They can sometimes be pests in agricultural areas, feeding on crops such as millet.